dhirajjayswal0/Python/README.md

     The loop above will print out the string inside print() over and over again until the 20th of August, 2090.

+# Section 8 : Putting the Pieces Together: Building a Program

+    # Lecture 60 to 64 : Problem Statement

+    Python is used for various purposes but either it be it automation or website or data science, in almost all the cases we will be needing the things that we have learned till section 7.

+    Now before moving to the advanced lectures, lets make a program based on these concepts to revise things.

+    Assignment :

+    write a program which asks users for input until user inputs \end as input.
+    Also the program should be able to capitalized first letter of each sentence.
+    Also at the end of each input it should add '.' or '?' based on the type of sentence.
+    At the end, output the result as all strings together in the required format.

+    Solution :

+    text_output = ''

+    while True:
+        text = input('Say something: ')
+        if text == '\end':
+            break
+        else:
+            if text.startswith('how' or 'when' or 'who' or 'where' or 'whom'): text_output = text_output + text.capitalize() + '? '
+            else:
+                text_output = text_output + text.capitalize() + '. '

+    print(text_output)

+    #==================== How it was solved by programmer =========================

+    def sentence_maker(phrase):
+        interrogatives = ('how', 'what', 'why')
+        capitalized = phrase.capitalize()
+        if phrase.startswith(interrogatives):
+            return '{}?'.format(capitalized)
+        else:
+            return '{}.'.format(capitalized)

+    results = []
+    while True:
+        user_input = input('Say something: ')
+        if user_input == '\end':
+            break
+        else:
+            results.append(sentence_maker(user_input))

+    print(' '.join(results))

+    In section 60 to 64 we saw the nature of problem and the way to solve it.
+    After the problem was given i have tried a different approch to solve it.
+    However i have added the method by which programmer has solved it too.

+# Section 9 : List Comprehensions

+    # Lecture 65 : Simple List Comprehension

+    In this lecture we will lern how to use list comprehensions to get a new list without using a usual for loop syntax.

+    temps = [221, 234, 340, 230]
+    new_temps = [temp/10 for temp in temps]
+    print(new_temps)

+    # Lecture 66 : List Comprehension with if Conditional

+    temps  = [221, 234, 340, -9999, 230]
+    new_temps = [temp/10 for temp in temps if temps != -9999]
+    print(new_temps)

+    Using above example we can understand that we can even use if conditionals within the list comprehension.

+    # Coding Excercise 36 :

+    Assignment :

+    Define a function that takes a list as parameter which has both strint and integers and returns a list with just integers.

+    Solution:

+    def foo(lst):
+        return [i for i in lst if isinstance(i, int)]

+    # Coding Excercise 37 :

+    Assignment :

+    Define a function that takes a list as parameter which has numbers and after processing returns only the numbers greater than 0.

+    Solution:

+    def foo(lst):
+        return [i for i in lst if i > 0]

+    # Lecture 67 : List Comprehension with If-Else Conditional

+    The list comprehension is a bit different when using if else conditional, then that compared to the if conditional.
+    As in case of if - else the for loop goes at the end.

+    temps2  = [221, 234, 340, -9999, 230]
+    new_temps2 = [temp/10 if temp != -9999 else 0 for temp in temps2]
+    print(new_temps2)

+    # Coding Excercise 38 :

+    Assignment :

+    Define a function that takes a list as parameter which has both strint and integers and after processing returns only the same list with 0 instead of strings.

+    Solution:

+    def foo(lst):
+        return [i if isinstance(i, int) else 0 for i in lst]

+    # Coding Excercise 39 :

+    Assignment :

+    Define a function that takes a list as parameter which has decimal numbers as strings and after processing returns the sum of all the float values.

+    Solution:

+    def foo(lst):
+    return sum([float(i) for i in lst])

+    # Lecture 68 : Summary: List Comprehensions

+    In this section, you learned that:

+    A list comprehension is an expression that creates a list by iterating over another container.

+    A basic list comprehension:

+    [i*2 for i in [1, 5, 10]]
+    Output: [2, 10, 20]

+    List comprehension with if condition:

+    [i*2 for i in [1, -2, 10] if i>0]
+    Output: [2, 20]

+    List comprehension with an if and else condition:

+    [i*2 if i>0 else 0 for i in [1, -2, 10]]
+    Output: [2, 0, 20]

+# Section 10 : More on Functions

+    # Lecture 69 : Functions with Multiple Arguments